open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 data acquired from two Neuropixels 2.0 probes, each of which generates a 384 channel sample at 30 kHz.
 The overall bandwidth is

-<-- explain where the 2 bytes per sample comes from -->

 $$
 \begin{equation}
   2\,probes*\frac{384\,chan.}{probe}*\frac{30\,ksamp.}{sec\,chan.}*\frac{2\,bytes}{samp.} \approx 47\,MB/s